How to Treat Prop Firm Trading Like a Business Process

 Promotional discount evaluation passes (common at Apex, MyFundedFutures, and similar firms during regular promotions) dramatically improve this ratio.
 Buying evaluations during 80-90% off promotions and attempting them over 2-3 months means your evaluation cost per funded account can drop from $200+ to $20-40.

-## The 6-Month Income Projection Model
+## The 6-Month Cost and Rule-Exposure Model

 ## The Non-Negotiable: A Verified Edge